yfloresss/module2/README.md

 c.
 COLOR CHOICE

-	I. Iridescent background with colors I think will look visually appealing to individuals visiting website
+	I. Iridescent background with colors that I think will look visually appealing to individuals visiting website

 d.
 FONTS AND TYPOGRAPHY